Matthew530419/git-manual/README_git-manual.md

 ##### 5-6.
 Stash

 - It's really useful on the conditions below.
-  - You are suddenly assinged urgent work when you are coding something else on working directory.
-You don't like the files to execute commit and want to work after completed urgent work.
+  - You are suddenly assinged urgent work when you are already working on other coding on working directory and you'd like to save the coding temporarily until you finish urgent work.
+You don't like the files to execute commit.
-  - You want to save the try bug fix files for a while.
-You don't like the files to execute commit again and You just want to refer for solution of bug fix.
+  - Your first try could not solve fault.
+In case of your another try, you want to save and refer first tried bug fix files temporarily.
+You don't like the files to execute commit again and You just want to refer for other solution of bug fix.
-- Temp changes could be stashed and popped between stash stack and working directory.
+- Temporary changes could be stashed and popped between stash stack and working directory.

   <img src="./img/stash.png" width="700" height="400">

-- `git stash`: Stash tracked file to stash stack
+- `git stash`: Stash tracked file to stash stack without title. `git stash` is as same as `git stash push`.
-- `git stash push -m "message"`: Stash tracked file to stash stack with message
+- `git stash push -m "message"`: Stash tracked file to stash stack with message.
-- `git stash push -m "message" --keep-index`: Stash tracked files to stash stack keeping the file on staging area
+- `git stash push -m "message" --keep-index`: Stash tracked files to stash stack keeping the file on staging area.
-- `git stash -u`: Stash files to stash stack no matter what is tracked file or untracked file
+- `git stash -u`: Stash files to stash stack no matter what is tracked file or untracked file. `-u` option means untracking.
 - `git stash list`: Check stashed list.
 Getting higher, newer, getting lower, older.
 - `git stash drop ID(stash@{num})`: Delete stash of ID on stash stack.
 - `git stash clear`: Delete all stashes on stash stack.
 - `git stash pop`: Move the latest file from stash stack to working directory, and then, remove the latest ID on stash stack.
-- `git stash apply`: Move the latest file from stash stack to working directory, but, stash steal have stash`s ID list.
+- `git stash apply`: Move the latest file from stash stack to working directory, but, stash still has stash`s ID list.
-- `git stash apply ID`: Move the file of ID from stash stack to working directory, but, stash steal have stash`s ID list.
+- `git stash apply ID`: Move the file of ID from stash stack to working directory, but, stash still has stash`s ID list.
 - `git stash show ID`: Check the file having changes on ID briefly.
 - `git stash show ID -p`: Check the file having changes in more detail as much as `git diff`.
-- `git stash branch <name>`: Move the latest file from stash stack to working directory creating new branch named <name>, and then, remove the latest ID on stash stack.
+- `git stash branch <name>`: Move the latest file from stash stack to working directory creating new branch named `<name>`, and then, remove the latest ID on stash stack.

 #### 6. Methods of updating commit of log in local